dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 # Placement Rules

 In the recent past resources called `PlacementRule` and `PlacementBindings` were used to associate a policy with a cluster.
-Those resources still exist but are `PlacementRule` is now deprecated in favor of the `Placement` resource.
-This change enables greater control, and brings with it some other resources to facilitate the grouping of clusters together into sets.
+Those resources still exist but `PlacementRule` is now deprecated in favor of the `Placement` resource.
+This change enables greater control, and brings with it some other resources to facilitate the grouping of clusters into sets.
 These cluster sets enable more configurable RBAC.

 > {{< collapsable prompt="📺 **API Resources** `apps.open-cluster-management.io`" collapse=true md=true >}}
 ```bash {hl_lines=[8]}